 By taking the time to identify the unique mission fields served by our businesses and considering the needs of the individuals who make them up, we can create a clear plan to cascade our care for others across our organizations for the glory of God and the good of others.

 It is critical to recognize that employees who are reaching out for assistance usually do so from a place of stress, uncertainty, and anxiety.
 For many, asking for help is difficult and can be accompanied by feelings of shame.
 Respect and dignity must remain top of mind and at the core of our approach when interacting with applicants.
 No one wants to think of themselves as needing charity, so it is important to position hardship funds as a resource we want to expend for anyone in the company community should they hit a rough patch.

-This model is highly effective in helping faith-driven companies fulfill their greater purpose and advance their ministries.
-As we serve them financially, we can care for them emotionally and spiritually, sharing the gospel reason behind our giving.
-If not through an employee hardship program, let’s think about how else we can demonstrate generosity to our teams and invite them into a tangible way of experiencing and participating in generosity.
+The Caring Matrix model can be highly effective in helping faith-driven companies fulfill their greater purpose and advance the Business As A Ministry vision.
+As we serve our employees financially, we can care for them emotionally and spiritually by sharing the gospel reason behind our giving.
+An employee hardship program demonstrates generosity to our teams and invites them to a tangible way of experiencing and participating in generosity.

 At C12, we provide Christian business leaders, CEOs, and business owners with the business tools, peer advisory groups, and executive coaching they need to thrive in business andlife.
 To learn more about C12’s approach to Christ-centered business leadership,find a C12 Business Forumnear you.